sassoftware/viya4-iac-aws/README.md

 ## Getting Started

 Ubuntu 18.04 LTS is the operating system used on the Jump/NFS servers.
-Ubuntu creates the `/mnt` location as an ephemoral drive and cannot be used as the root location of the `jump_rwx_filestore_path` variable.
+Ubuntu creates the `/mnt` location as an ephemeral drive and cannot be used as the root location of the `jump_rwx_filestore_path` variable.

 ### Clone this project